wells19d/id10t-mnf/README.md

 states/
 └── gameState.py

+static/
+├── game.js
+└── style.css
 ```

-Action logic is separated into handlers while shared lookup, state, item-placement, and scenery helpers live in `handlers/common.py`.

-`gameState.py` maintains the central runtime state and provides reset and restore behavior for new games and browser save recovery.
+The engine separates command parsing, movement, validation, action handlers, content definitions, and runtime state so new areas can reuse the same underlying systems.

 ---

-## Development Workflow
+## Development

 Run the project with: